lifuyi/spectrum/manual.md

 - Check that "Bars" toggle is enabled for bar visualizations
 - Ensure audio is playing
 - Verify browser compatibility (requires modern browser with Web Audio API)

+### Theme Effects Not Visible
+- Theme-specific effects are now always visible for non-classic themes
+- Background patterns should be visible for all themes except Classic
+- If effects are still not visible, try refreshing the page

 ## Browser Compatibility